Connor Mahoney: AFC Bournemouth

 On 4 July 2017, Mahoney signed a four-year contract with Premier League club AFC Bournemouth.
 The clubs could not agree a fee, so the Professional Football Compensation Committee ruled that Bournemouth should pay an initial £425,000 and included provision for appearance-based additional payments and for a sell-on clause of 20% of profit resulting from any future sale.

 After playing in two cup games for the Cherries in 2017, Connor moved to Barnsley on loan for the second half of the 2017–18 season.

 On 7 August 2018, Mahoney joined Championship club Birmingham City on a season-long loan.
 He made his debut as a second-half substitute in a 1–0 defeat away to Middlesbrough.
 Having started the match at home to Sheffield Wednesday on 27 October in place of the injured Jacques Maghoma, Mahoney scored his first career goal just before half-time when he "cut in unchallenged from the left to fire in a right-footed shot past Cameron Dawson into the far roof of the net"; Birmingham went on to win 3–1.

 Millwall

 On 9 July 2019, Mahoney signed for Millwall on a long-term contract for a fee of £1,100,000.
 He was released when his contract expired at the end of the 2021–22 season.

 Huddersfield Town

-On 6 July 2022, following the expiry of his contract at Millwall, Mahoney joined fellow EFL Championship side Huddersfield Town on a two-year deal.
+On 6 July 2022, following the expiry of his contract at Millwall, Mahoney joined fellow Championship club Huddersfield Town on a two-year deal.

+Gillingham (loan)

+On 25 August 2023, Mahoney joined EFL League Two club Gillingham on loan for the remainder of the season.

+Following the conclusion of the 2023–24 season, Huddersfield Town announced that Mahoney would be departing the club.

+Barrow

+On 24 June 2024, Mahoney agreed to join League Two side Barrow on a two-year deal.